-ALS is commanded by the Director of the Army Legal Services (DALS).
-She is responsible for providing:
+ALS is commanded by the Director General of the Army Legal Services (DGALS).

 The Staff and Personnel Support (SPS) Branch is a large part of the Adjutant General’s Corps.
 SPS personnel are soldiers first and serve alongside and administer every Unit in the British Army, Regular and Reserve.

 SPS personnel are responsible for the provision of Personnel Administration and Management Information, Financial Management (including pay, allowances, recovery of charges, accounting and audit) and Administrative Staff Support to the British Army, during peacetime and on operations.
 People are the Army’s most important resource and we look after all of them.

 Educational and Training Services (ETS) officers provide learning and development opportunities for serving personnel wherever they are around the world.